Arusha Region: First Communities

-Moreover, Most of the Ngorongoro District, Monduli District and Longido District of the present area of Arusha Region are home to the Maasai, whom immigrated from South Sudan and moved started moving southward around 16th Century CE towards Kenya and finally reached northwestern Arusha Region in the 1830s.
-The Masai were the last precolonial community to settle in present-day Arusha Region.
+Moreover, most of the Ngorongoro District, Monduli District and Longido District of the present area of Arusha Region are home to the Maasai, who immigrated from South Sudan, started moving southward around the 16th century CE toward Kenya, and finally reached the northwestern Arusha Region in the 1830s.
+The Masai were the last precolonial community to settle in the present-day Arusha Region.

 Colonial period

-Prior to German arrival in 1895, the years between 1880s to 1900, Arusha Region was plagued by rinderpest, Smallpox, droughts and famine that came after the devastating plagues.
+Prior to German arrival in 1895, the years between the 1880s to 1900, Arusha Region was plagued by rinderpest, Smallpox, droughts and famine that came after the devastating plagues.

 The first German to visit Arusha territory was Kurt Johannes, and he was antagonistic towards the Arusha people and on occasion he survived an attack that cost the lives of two German missionaries in 1895.
 On 19 October 1896 he went to visit Chief Matunda and was attacked by Arusha warriors.

 Johannes survived the attack and returned to his post in Moshi and organised Chagga warriors for a retaliatory attack and defeated the WaArusha on 31 October 1896.

 Johannes then decided to conduct the scorched earth doctrine on the WaArusha people, leading to a famine and collapse of Arusha society.
 In 1899, Johannes forced the defeated Arusha warriors to build the German Boma next to today's Arusha Region Headquarters.
 The Arusha Region was under German military rule and in 1902, one hundred Afrikaners fleeing the Boer War in South Africa, are resettled in Arusha by German authorities, with each family given 1,000 hectares of land.

 For various reasons, many of the white settlers moved to Kenyan highlands or back to South Africa in a few years before the advent of World War I. During the great war, the British capture Arusha Region from the Germans in 1916.
 They expelled all the Germans and confiscated their farms and redistributed the farms to Greek and British settlers.